-The course will draw on invited presenters, providing the students with a genuinely complete view of the complex interactions between science, technology and economics that are required to understand a major agricultural industry.
+The course will draw on invited presenters, providing the students with a genuinely complete view of the complex interactions between science, technology, economics, and politics that are required to understand a major agricultural industry.

 The course will provide students with a genuine multi-cultural experience.
-Students will participate in a week-long field trip to Asia (China), a potential buyer of and competitor for U.S. wheat and barley.
+Students will participate in a week-long field trip to Chile, a buyer of wheat and barley.